grymmjack/qb64pe-wiki-to-markdown/markdown_files/ORELSE.md

 * A logical operation is said to be short-circuiting if the compiled code can bypass the evaluation of one expression depending on the result of another expression.
+* Short-circuiting can improve performance if the bypassed expression is complex, or if it involves procedure ( [SUB](SUB.md) or [FUNCTION](FUNCTION.md) ) calls.
 * If the result of the first expression evaluated determines the final result of the operation, there is no need to evaluate the second expression, because it cannot change the final result.
-* Short-circuiting can improve performance if the bypassed expression is complex, or if it involves procedure calls.
+E.g. if the first expression is already true, then the second expression can't change the result anymore, it will always remain true, even if the second expression would be false.
+Hence, the second expression is irrelevant and never evaluated, if the first one is already true.
+* Note that any procedures involved in the second expression are not called , if the first expression is true.
+This behavior is intended and the reason for the better performance, but it may cause unexpected failures if you're not aware of it.
+* In fact, if any procedures in the second expression must be called regardless of the truth of the first expression, then you must use the regular [OR](OR.md) instead.
-* If either or both expressions evaluate to true, result is true.
+* If either or both expressions evaluate to true, the result is true.

 </blockquote>